TechDufus/TravLang/CONTRIBUTING.md

 for code maintenance after it has been merged.
 Before submitting your request, you should rebase your patch series:

-- on top of the OCaml branch in which you want to merge (usually `trunk`), solving any conflicts.
+- on top of the travlang branch in which you want to merge (usually `trunk`), solving any conflicts.

 - into a few well-separated, self-contained patches (github PRs